openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 ![](Images/cobolchCOV19-img2.png)

-- Using Zowe, Upload the CSV file that you have created to mainframe.
+- Using Zowe, upload the CSV file to the mainframe.

-`Hint: you can use the command zowe files ul ftds “file location” “dataset name”`
+**Hint:** You can use the command `zowe files ul ftds “file location” “dataset name”` to upload the CSV file to the mainframe.

-- Create a new member in your *.CBL Dataset to write your COBOL program.
+- Create a new member in your *.CBL data set to write your COBOL program.

-`Hint: This step can be done using Zowe Explorer and Zowe CLI`
+**Hint:** You can create a member using Zowe Explorer or Zowe CLI.

-- Begin writing your COBOL program

-- In your COBOL program, you have to read the uploaded CSV file and re-format it to display the contents like this:
+- Write a COBOL program that reads the uploaded CSV file and reformats it to display the contents like this:

 ```
 ********************************************************************